 3. Do your research

 Once you’re set up on a platform, do your research.
-Read around expert opinions of the best stocks and shares and keep an eye on market news to make informed investment decisions.
+Read around expert opinions of the best UK stocks (and US) share prices and keep an eye on the stock market news to make informed investment decisions.

 4. Buy your shares

 Finally, you can start buying shares.
 Remember to keep a close eye on your portfolio so that you can make changes to your holdings as necessary.

 If you want to get started with investing, there are several ways that you can go about it and this typically depends on what you want to buy.

 For example, with many stocks and shares, you can typically buy and sell them online through a variety of different apps and platforms.
 However, with some assets, you may need to work with a professional, such as an online stockbroker.

 Here are some of the things that you’ll need to get started: